bacalhau-project/bacalhau/docs/examples/miscellaneous/BIDS/index.md

 * `participant --participant_label 01 02 03`: run the participant level in subjects 001 002 003

-When a job is sumbitted, Bacalhau prints out the related job_id.
+When a job is submitted, Bacalhau prints out the related job_id.
 We store that in an environment variable so that we can reuse it later on.

 ```python